uptonking/note4yaoo/lib-collab-yjs-docs.md

 2. How to structure the data within a YDoc.

 - When reasoning around how to structure data in Yjs I recommend to consider these aspects:
-1. **The flow of data for common use cases:** It can be good to group data that is often used together.
+1. **The flow of data for common use cases**: It can be good to group data that is often used together.
 In contrast, it may not be practical to load hundreds of YDocs at once or load new YDocs very frequently.
 2. **Read/write permissions:** Permissions cannot be practically enforced within a YDoc so you need to split data into multiple YDocs if you need different permissions for different parts of the data.
 3. **Size is very rarely a practical problem** as long as you deal with human-entered text input.
 (See [benchmarks](https://github.com/dmonad/crdt-benchmarks).)
 4. **Separate structure and data:** In some cases, it can be practical to have one YDoc that holds only the id references across entities (eg. pages) and one YDoc per entity data.
 This is particularly relevant if you need different permission levels for different entities.
 If you have no need for granular control, a split like this may be unnecessarily complex.